We've got the ultimate guide to restaurants in Singapore that welcome children – so sit back and enjoy a meal while the kids play!

 Now this is how you do a relaxing Sunday brunch by the water.
-Bayswater Kitchen overlooking the Marina at Keppel Bay brings on instant weekend vibes with its light and bright space, breezy outdoor dining area and cool nautical styling: we’re particularly fond of the mural of the octopus wearing shades.
+Bayswater Kitchen, overlooking the Marina at Keppel Bay, brings on instant weekend vibes with its light and bright space, breezy outdoor dining area and cool nautical styling: we’re particularly fond of the mural of the octopus wearing shades.
 What’s in it for the children?
-A great kids’ menu for the under 12s with some seriously good fish and chips ($14), then foosball and a ping pong table!
-And for us parents, the Sunday Seafood Brunch spread includes a soft-shell crab eggs Benedict and a fantastic lobster roll alongside an impressive Fisherman’s Potluck, loaded with fresh lobster, prawns, squid, mussels, clams and fish of the day.
-It all calls for a glass of rose or jug of Pimm’s while you kick back and enjoy the live jazz, we say.
+A great kids’ menu for the under-12s with some seriously good fish and chips ($14), then foosball and a ping-pong table!
+And for us parents, the Brunch By the Bay menu serves up lobster and prawn rolls plus traditional fish ‘n’ chips alongside an impressive Chef’s Seafood Platter loaded with seafood to share, including grilled prawns, soft-shell crab, mussels, clams and oysters.
+It all calls for a glass of rosé or jug of Pimm’s while you kick back and enjoy the live jazz, we say.
 And after that long lunch, the kiddos can scoot along the marina.
 This is as laid back as it gets, folks.

 Ola Beach Club

 Brunch on the beach with a pool, bouncy castle and sand between your toes?
 Yes, yes and yes to that.
 This addition to Singapore’s beach club scene is super family friendly – we’re talking nursing room, nappy-changing facilities, toddler-sized tables and a playpen for the littlies.
 We loved the modern Hawaiian menu, and the kids tucked into burgers and an amazing grilled chicken.
 Grown-ups, of course, should enjoy the fab tiki cocktails by that pool.
 Check out our full review of Ola Beach Club and get over to Sentosa now.

 Ola Beach Club, 46 Siloso Beach Walk, Sentosa, Singapore 099005